StorageB/Google-Sheets-Logging/README.md

 #### Notes

-1. When editing the Google Scripts code, you will need to `Publish > Deploy as a web app` for the changes to take effect.
+1. When modifying the Google Scripts code, you will need to `Publish > Deploy as a web app` for any new changes to take effect.
 Make sure to change the Project Version to `New` each time.